-Solitary animals, they are found all round the coastline of the southern half of the Australia – from Central Queensland on the east coast.
-All the way around the bottom of the continent and up to Ningaloo Reef in Western Australia.
+Solitary animals, they live all round the coastline of the southern half of the Australia.
+All the way from Central Queensland on the east coast.
+Right around the bottom of the continent and up to Ningaloo Reef in Western Australia.

-The Giant Australian Cuttlefish are also remarkable intelligent and are said to have the largest brains of all marine invertebrates.
+They are also remarkable intelligent animals that are said to have the largest brains of all marine invertebrates.

-The technical term for how Giant Australian Cuttlefish mate is polyandry.
+The technical term for how Giant Cuttlefish mate is polyandry.
 Which basically means multiple partners, but a more accurate term would be “spectacularly promiscuous”…